poulpix/PXGoogleDirections/README.md

 # RLGoogleDirections
-Google Directions API helper for iOS and Mac OS written in Swift
+Google Directions API helper for iOS and Mac OS, written in Swift.

+## (TODO)
+This is a temporary readme file.